-So, a lab technician needs to have a versatile set of skills.
+So, a laboratory technician needs to have a versatile set of skills.
 These range from administration and cost management to areas such as data analytics, as well as sales and marketing.
 “A good understanding of industry trends and developments in reimbursement and technology are a definite plus,” said Dr Oh.

 In the past, Dr Oh explains, the laboratory professionals had limited scope.
 “The laboratory was not seen as an integral part of healthcare delivery.
 The job entailed doing routine tests and dispatching results.”
 But, it’s an entirely different ball game today.

 “Laboratory science involves diagnostic laboratory testing from A to Z. Laboratory professionals do everything from providing cancer test results, to advising on the correct drug to prescribe, to determining treatment options as part of a multi-disciplinary care team.”

 The question now is how can we enrich individual lab results with algorithms that combine various test results with real world data to provide more actionable information for clinicians.